 Botmatch is a bit CPU-oriented and offers more varied scores, and while Flyby does isolate the video component and provides more consistent results, it is not indicative of real-world gaming.
-So how do we solve the problem - by showing you both.
+So how do we solve the problem?
+By testing with both, of course.

 Unreal Tournament 3 Botmatch Performance

-The first benchmark is of a Botmatch run in the WAR-MarketDistrict map, which was chosen due to its heavy in-game battles and sprawling indoor and outdoor locations.
-Due to some variance in UT3 Botmatch scores, we ran the test 4 times, eliminated the low mark, and then averaged the rest.
-This gives a reliable score, and is repeatable through subsequent runs.
-The resolutions remain at 1280x1024 and 1600x1200, while detail settings have been set at 2.
+The first benchmark is of a Botmatch run in the WAR-MarketDistrict map, which is chosen due to its heavy in-game battles and sprawling indoor and outdoor locations.
+Because of some variance in UT3 Botmatch scores, we ran the test 4 times, eliminated the low mark, and then averaged the rest.
+This provides a reliable score, and is repeatable through subsequent runs.
+The test resolutions remain at 1280x1024 and 1600x1200, while game details have been set at 2.

 Unreal Tournament 3 Botmatch "High Detail" Performance

 This next test scenario remains much the same as in other benchmark tests, but as we found some issues with driver anti-aliasing and anisotropic filtering results, we have instead ramped up the UT3 detail settings to 5 (max) and used the standard 1680x1050 and 1920x1200 widescreen resolutions.